benlee105/PSZoomC2/README.md

 See [Workflow](https://github.com/benlee105/PSZoomC2/wiki/Workflow) for step by step instructions on setup.

 ## How do I use the C2?
+Commands are executed in Zoom Workplace app, then read on the C2 listener using the syntax:

+`command: <shell command>`

 See [Usage](https://github.com/benlee105/PSZoomC2/wiki/Usage) for step by step instructions for usage.

-Commands are executed in Zoom Workplace app using the syntax:

-`command: <shell command>`

 ## I need shellcode instead of PowerShell, Bash or C# EXE?
 Download the C# version, then use https://github.com/TheWover/donut to convert to shellcode.